Cy63rPh4n70m/Graph_Matcher/README.md

-# Graph_Matcher
-An algorithm that solves the subgraph isomorphism problem

 ## Explanation of algorithm
-The algorithm determines whether a graph contains a subgraph that is equivalent to a smaller input graph based on edge values and the general shape of the subgraph.
+Slgorithm determines whether a graph contains a subgraph that is equivalent to a smaller input graph based on edge values and the general shape of the subgraph.